cloudfoundry-community/splunk-firehose-nozzle/README.md

 Index routing is a feature that can be used to send different Cloud Foundry logs to different indexes for better ACL and data retention control in Splunk.

 ### Per application index routing via application manifest
-To enable per app index routing, you are required to set environmt variable `SPLUNK_INDEX` in your application.
+To enable per app index routing, you are required to set environmt variable `SPLUNK_INDEX`in your application and enable ADD_APP_INFO(Select at least one metadata) to enable app info caching.
 Make sure that given HEC token can ingest events to the SPLUNK_INDEX.

 There are two ways to set the variable: